Hornbill-Docs/esp-fundamentals/esp-fundamentals/best-practice/api-keys.md

 * Delete unused API keys: To minimize your exposure to attack, delete any API keys that you no longer need.
 * Rotate your API keys periodically: The longer an API key is in use, the more known it may become.
 Its always a good idea to rotate your APi keys periodically by creating a new key beside the existing one, updating the integration/use of the key, and then deleting the old key.

-## Recommended Hornbill Platform API Key Use
+## Recommended Best Practice use of API Keys with the Hornbill Platform

 The following guidance sets our Hornbill's recommendations for best practice when using API Keys with the Hornbill platform.